rhoneyager/libicedb/pages/mydoc/mydoc_download.md

 ## Download icedb

 First download or clone icedb from the [Github repo](https://github.com/rhoneyager/libicedb).
 Development is ongoing, so cloning the repository probably makes the most sense.
-However, for anyone unexperienced with git, GitHub or version control, you might just want to download a ZIP file containing the latest copy of the source code.
-In this case, click the **Clone or download** button, and then click **Download ZIP**.
+On the repository page, click the **Clone or download** button, and then copy either the SSH or HTTPS URL to use with the git clone command.

+{% include note.html content="The Download as ZIP option is not recommended.
+It causes problems with icedb's dependency and version tracking code." %}

 When cloning icedb, you need to get both the icedb source and it's git submodules!
 If you do not get the submodules, then the CMake configuration step will fail!